-All land owners are required to install firebreaks by November 17 each year which need to be maintained until May 31 the following year in accordance with the Fire Compliance Notice.
+All land owners are required to install firebreaks/clear land by November 17 each year which need to be maintained until May 31 the following year in accordance with the Fire Compliance Notice.

 If your property is less than 4000m2 you are required to:

-When the area of land is 4000m2 and over, provide a trafficable mineral earth firebreak of 4 metres wide, with a height clearance of 4.2 metres:
+When the area of land is 4000m2 and over, provide a trafficable mineral earth firebreak of 4m wide, with a vertical height clearance of 4.2m:

 Note: A 4 metre firebreak may not be sufficient on properties with dense vegetation.
 Owners may be required to thin vegetation out to the satisfaction of the City to reduce any significant fire risk.